francesco-innocenti/Neuro_AI_Papers/README.md

 ### Artificial & biological neurons
 There is increasing evidence that biological neurons and their dendrites are much more powerful computing devices than the classic "point neurons" of artificial neural networks.
-Much of the work comes from [Poirazi Lab](https://dendrites.gr).
+Much of the work in this area comes from [Poirazi Lab](https://dendrites.gr).

 [Single cortical neurons as deep artificial neural networks](https://www.sciencedirect.com/science/article/pii/S0896627321005018) by Beniaguev, Segev & London (2021)